 The audit practitioner need not perform procedures beyond those agreed to by the parties involved (for example, the client and specified parties).
-If, in connection with the application of the agreedupon procedures, matters come to the audit practitioner's attention by other means that significantly contradict the subject matter, the audit practitioner should include such matters in his or her report.
+If, in connection with the application of the agreed-upon procedures, matters come to the audit practitioner's attention by other means that significantly contradict the subject matter, the audit practitioner should include such matters in their report.